amiika/ziffers-paper/ziffers.md

 ## Basic Notation: pitch, rhythm and silence

 The Ziffers syntax is supporting many classic musical notation symbols as well as many variations in their writing.
 For better readability and for the sake of brevity, we have chosen to list and comment only the most commonly accessed tokens, relegating other notation symbols to the example tables.
 Detailed sections will cover the more advanced and Ziffers specific features.
 Basic notation contains all static symbols, which can be parsed without additional processing.

 By default, Ziffers interprets numbers as in pitch class notation `[0-9TE]`, extending numbers to capital characters `T` for `10` and `E` for `11` to support faster input for 12-tone compositions.
 Pitch classes higher than `9` or lower than `-9` can also be escaped using curly braces.
 For example, pitch classes `-12` and `24` could be notated as `{-12 24}`, which is then interpreted to the right octave depending on the scale.
 In a major scale number `24` becomes pitch class `3` in octave `3`.
+Pitches can also be sharpened using **#** or flattened with **b** when using diatonic scales.

 \begin{figure}[h]
 \centering